-- maintain 3.0 GPA (see Probation information below): - not earn a grade below a C (see Dismissal section); and - be in compliance with the University Academic Integrity Policy, which stipulates that all academic work represents the individual work of the stated author.
+- maintain 3.0 GPA (see Probation information below): - not earn a grade below a C (see Dismissal section); and - comply with the University Academic Integrity Policy, which stipulates that all academic work represents the individual work of the stated author.
 Input and assistance from others must always be appropriate and fully acknowledged.